Announcement at Mobile World Congress will see 10,000 5G base stations provide Saudi consumers with region's fastest and most extensive 5G coverage

 The roll-out will take place thanks to the introduction of over 30 structural reforms to the telco sector implemented by the Ministry of Communications and Information Technology (MCIT) in partnership with Saudi Arabia’s Communications and Information Technology Commission (CITC) over the past 18 months, which have delivered a market capitalisation increase of over $18bn over the past 13 months (to January 2019) – according to independent figures.

 The reforms have also allowed Saudi Arabia to triple mobile internet speed across the kingdom, increase fibre optic internet coverage by 50% and ensure 100% internet access for rural areas.

 The reforms which took place in less than two years have helped create the largest and fastest growing tech market in MENA, with a growth rate of 7% CAGR and a projected value of $35bn by 2030.

 Alswaha said the announcement is proof that Saudi Arabia is becoming “MENA’s tech hub.”

 The kingdom’s current telcom market is the 12th largest in the world, with revenue valued at $24bn.
 In 2017, it saw $8bn in broadband investments, with $5bn from the private sector.

-The recently announced $450bn National Industrial Development & Logistics investment programme is also expected to boost the kingdom’s tech sector.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The recently announced $450bn National Industrial Development & Logistics investment programme is also expected to boost the kingdom’s tech sector.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.